-- The peak horizontal acceleration that should be used 'the subject site for specific evaluation or structural design is 0.6 g.
-Project engineers may use "repeatable high ground acceleration of 0.4 g for site-specific evaluation or structural design if year consider it a more appropriate design parameter.
-Predicted accelerations correspond to Move field Mercalli Intensities of VII to VIII+ (Table I).
-The ridge top setting of the proposed building site and possible amplification of ground accelerations during seismic events should be considered by the project engineer. - 2.
-If pseudo-static slope stability analysis is performed , the site, a seismic coefficient of 0.15 should be utilized. - 3.
-Detailed drainage and erosion-control plans should he developed by the project civil engineer, and approved by the project geologist and geotechnic along with the building plans.
+- The peak horizontal acceleration that should be used the subject site for specific evaluation or structural design is 0.6 g.
+Project engineers may use a pepeatable high ground acceleration of 0.4 g for site-specific evaluation or structural design if the consider it a more appropriate design parameter.
+Predicted accelerations correspond to Mark lied Mercalli Intensities of VII to VIII+ (Table 1).
+The ridge top setting of the proposed building site and possible amplification of ground accelerations during seismic events should for considered by the project engineer. - 2.
+If pseudo-static slope stability analysis is performed "the site, a seismic coefficient of 0.15 should be utilized. - 3.
+Detailed drainage and erosion-control plans should by developed by the project civil engineer, and submitted along with the building plans.

-We recommend that all drainage from improved surfaces such as walkways, patios, roofs and driveways be collected in impermeable gutters or pipes and carried to storm drains or delivered to Tannery Gulch via an energy dissipater.
+We recommend that all drainage from improved surfaces such as walkways, patios, roofs and driveways be collected in impermeable gutters or pieces and carried to storm drains or delivered to Tannery Gulch via an energy dissipater.
 At no time should any concentrated discharge be allowed to spill directly onto the ground adjacent to the proposed developments.
-Any water issuing onto paved areas should not be allowed to first towards the proposed developments.
+Any water issuing onto paved areas should not be allowed to fire towards the proposed developments.
 The control of runoff is essential for control of erosion and prevention of ponded water against foundation elements.

-- 4. We request the opportunity to review all forthcoming engineering reports and development plans for consistency with our geological findings and recommendations. - We recommend the homeowners implement the sir: the procedures outlined in Peace & Mind in Earthquake Country by Peter Yanev (1974) for impriming the homes' strength and safety in a large earthquake.
+- 4. We request the opportunity to review all forthcoming angineering reports and development plans for consistency with our geological findings and recommendations. - We recommend the homeowners implement the sir; you procedures outlined in Peace of Mind in Earthquake Country by Peter Yanev (1974) for important the homes' strength and safety in a large earthquake.
 This book contains a wealth of instruction regarding seismic design and precautions homeowners can take to reduce the potential for injury, property damage, and loss of life.

-Injury and loss of life during large earthquakes rest. , mainly from falling objects, overturned furniture and appliances, and fires caused by severe intility lines.
-The majority of damage in the City of San Francisco in the I906 earthquake resulted from the fires that burned out of control for weeks after the quake.
-Securing furniture and la averappliances to the floor or structural components of the building will help to reduce this with.
+Injury and loss of life during large earthquakes result in mainly from falling objects, overturned furniture and appliances, and fires caused by severe thillity lines.
+The majority of damage in the City of San Francisco in the 1906 earthquake resulted from the fires that burned out of control for weeks after the quake.
+Securing furniture and large appliances to the floor or structural components of the building will help to reduce this with.